Department of Urban Planning and Policy

 The Student Exchange Program enables the reciprocal exchange of students between UIC and colleges or universities in other countries.
 There are a variety of programs tailored to meet the needs of CUPPA students.
 Course Information: May be repeated for a maximum of 36 credit hours per academic year or for a total of 48 hours, all of which must be earned within one calendar year.
 Determination of the number of credits to be granted is part of the proposal approval process.
 Previously listed as UPA 490.
 Field work required.
 Prerequisite(s): Completion of the English Composition requirement; and junior standing or above; and approval of the College of Urban Planning and Public Affairs; and approval of the Office of International Affairs.

 US 491.
-Internship Experience in Urban Studies.
+Internship Experience in Public Policy and Urban Studies.
 3 hours.

 Two hundred twenty-five hours of service learning/practical experience through an internship placement approved by the Urban Studies Program.
-Course Information: Satisfactory/Unsatisfactory grading only.
+Course Information: Same as PPOL 491.
+Satisfactory/Unsatisfactory grading only.
+May be repeated.
 Previously listed as UPA 491.
 Field work required.
-Prerequisite(s): Junior standing or above and approval of the UPA program and completion of 12 hours of credit towards the UPA degree.
+Prerequisite(s): Sophomore standing or above; or consent of the instructor.

 US 495.
 Senior Capstone Experience in Urban Studies.
 3 hours.